privcount/privcount/doc/CounterDefinitions.markdown

 ### Relay Position

+This counter is only collected when the relay is in this position in the Connection or Circuit.

 Connections: Entry/NonEntry
-Circuits and Streams: Origin/Entry/Mid/End/SingleHop/Exit/Dir/HSDir/Intro/Rend HSDir, Intro, and Rend can also be onion service version 2 or 3.

-This counter is only collected when the relay is in this position in the Connection or Circuit.

-For example:
 * When Tor clients connect to the Tor network, they make an Entry Connection.
 * When Tor relays connect to another relay, they make a NonEntry Connection.
   (The ends of the connection may be in the Entry, Mid or End position on different circuits.)

+Circuits: Origin/Entry/Mid/End/SingleHop/Intro/Rend
+* When Tor clients build a preemtive circuit, the client is in the Origin position, and relays are in the Entry, Mid, and End positions.
+* When Tor clients build a non-anonymous directory circuit, the directory mirror is in the Entry, End, and SingleHop positions.
+* When Tor relays act as a rehdezvous point, they join an IntroClient and IntroService circuit together, and relay cells between them.

+Circuits and Streams: Exit/Dir/HSDir
 * When Tor clients access a remote server, they make an Exit Stream.

+Stores and Fetches: HSDir
-* When legacy Tor onion services upload a descriptor, they perform an HSDir2 Store.
+* When Tor onion services upload a descriptor, they perform an HSDir Store.

+### /Tor2Web/SingleOnion/MultiHop Client/Service

+Each onion service circuit is being used by a Client or Service.

+SingleHop onion service circuits are labelled as Tor2Web or SingleOnion.
+MultiHop onion service circuits don't have special names.

 ### Active/Inactive